-Prohibited Marks One of comprises those marks, which are likely to confuse or deceive the public or contrary to the law
+Prohibited Marks If the use of which is likely to confuse or deceive the public or contrary to law.

-Scandalous or Offensive Matter If it contains or comprises any scandalous or offensive matter or would not otherwise be entitled to protection in any court of law and it cannot be registered
+Scandalous or Offensive Matter If it contains or comprises any scandalous or offensive matter or would not otherwise be entitled to protection in any court of law.

-Prejudicial to the Interest or Security of the Nation Registrar the responsibility of determining trade mark, is or might be prejudicial to the interest or security of the nation.
-It may be that a mark contains an inflammatory statement or words
+Prejudicial to the Interest or Security of the Nation Registrar bears the responsibility of determining the trade mark, whether it might be prejudicial to the interest or security of the nation.
+It may be that a mark contains an inflammatory statement or words.

 Functions of Trade Mark

 Origin – A trade mark helps to identify the source and those linked for the products and services trade in the market.

 Choice – A trade mark assists consumers to choose goods and services with ease.

 Quality – Consumers define a certain trade mark for its known quality.

 Marketing – Trade mark play a significant role in promoting.
 It’s common for consumers to make purchases based on continuous effect of advertising.

 Economic – Recognized trade mark is a valuable asset.
 Trade marks may be licensed or franchised.